Canada's ruling Liberals vow to raise taxes on profits of big banks, insurers - Up News Info

 OTTAWA — Canada’s ruling Liberal Party said on Wednesday that if re-elected it would raise the corporate tax rate paid by the most profitable banks and insurers by 3 percentage points on all earnings over C$1 billion ($793 million).

-In a statement, the party also vowed to establish a special dividend, so that those same institutions contribute more over the next four years.
+The party also vowed to establish a special dividend, so that those same institutions contribute more over the next four years as the country recovers from the COVID-19 pandemic.
 The measures are expected to generate C$2.5 billion per year over four years, starting in 2022/23.

+Polls show that the Liberals, led by Prime Minister Justin Trudeau, have a slender lead over their Conservative rivals ahead of the Sept.
+20 election.

+“Given that our banks have posted extraordinarily large profits, have continued to be incredibly successful, including through a pandemic … we’re going to ask them to do a little bit more,” Trudeau told a campaign event in British Columbia.